 The prices have come down, and you can get an older series version for much less than the price of a Rip Curl Search.
 Given the Apple Watch’s other functionality besides just surfing, it’s a no-brainer choice.

-Update for 2021: I’ve been surfing with my Apple Watch now for a year and it has held up wonderfully.
+Update for 2022: I’ve been surfing with my Apple Watch now for TWO years and it has held up wonderfully.
 I haven’t had any issues with water or salt – I just rinse it off after a session.
 I’ve been using the silicone band that came with the watch with no issues as well – I feel it holds the watch securely enough (although I typically have it under a wetsuit sleeve).

 Overall I’m even happier with the watch than I thought I’d be, and Surfline Sessions has enabled me to improve my surfing by watching my clips and seeing what I’m doing wrong and what I’m doing well.